-The giant bipedal tree strode through the forest in the distance, each footfall like a miniature earthquake.
+The giant bipedal tree strode through the forest, each footfall a miniature earthquake.
 Is that really something I created?
 Could I do it again without the remnants of some old magical explosion?
 I was amazed and had so many questions.
-I didn't know where to begin to think about it.
+I didn’t know where to begin thinking about it.

 I looked at Raffa.
-He had a look of surprise and maybe fear on his face as he stood there staring.
-After a moment he seemed to snap out of it and began backing up to Lobo's body.
-He stood over Lobo as he started to turn back into his Beastfolk form.
+He had a look of surprise or maybe fear on his face as he stood staring.
+He was quick to snap out of it, returning his attention to Lobo.
+He backed up to him, standing over his body as he started to turn back into his Beastfolk form.

 “Stay away from me,” he said as he reached for Lobo’s arm and slung it over his shoulder.

-But before he could, there was a deafening sound tore through the forest.
-The earth beneath us cracked and pulled upward while a flash of green energy was followed by sounds of tearing and popping so close that it sounded like it was the earth beneath us was pulling up.
+But before he could, a deafening sound tore through the forest.
+The earth beneath us cracked and pulled upward while a flash of green energy shot from the ground.
 I looked down as the ground started to shift.
-It was pulling up.
-A tall thick tree next to us had begun to uproot itself, knocking us off balance as it struggled to free itself from the earth.
+A tall tree next to us began to uproot itself, knocking us off balance as it struggled to free itself from the earth.

-"Run!"
-I yelled, and no one hesitated.
-We sprinted away from the tree, as fast as we could.
+“Run!”
+I yelled, and no one ignored me this time.
+We sprinted away from the tree as fast as we could.
 Adrenaline pumped through my body, masking the aches and pains that made it difficult to move in the first place.
-The tree behind us had fully uprooted itself and began stomping after us.
-Each footfall was followed by a spray of dirt and enough force to almost knock me off of my feet.
-I looked back and found Raffa running the same direction as us, but Lobo wasn't on his back.
+The tree behind us was now fully uprooted.
+It stomped forward, creating small craters in the grass with each footfall.
+Dirt sprayed in every which way, rumbling the earth and almost knocking me off of my feet.
+I looked back and found Raffa running the same direction as us, but Lobo wasn’t on his back.

 “Where’s Lobo?”
 I yelled.

-Raffa only pointed toward the base of the tree that was chasing us.
-Lobo's gray-furred body was wedged into the tangled roots of the walking tree's feet.
+Raffa only glanced over his shoulder at the base of the tree that was chasing us.
+I squinted my eyes.
+Lobo’s gray-furred body was wedged into the tangled roots of the walking tree’s feet.

 All of this could have been avoided.
 We could have just left without issue if Raffa stopped being so scared of a young girl of a different race.
 All because of something my people did years ago.
 Had it ever occurred to him that one action does not define an entire race?
 Had anyone considered that?

-"Agh," I yelled in frustration and slowed to match pace with Raffa, who was behind the rest of the group.
-"Lobo's riding the tree," I yelled to the rest of my group.
+I muttered under my breath before slowing my pace to match Raffa, who was well behind the rest of the group.
+“Lobo’s riding the tree!”
+I yelled, hoping that Tigala or Zef would be of use.

 I reached the root-clump foot just in time for it to lift off of the ground again.
-I dove and grabbed on, dangling from the foot as it lifted.
-I struggled to pull myself up and then crawled over to Lobo's body.
-The foot landed with a crash that knocked me back to the edge of the giant's foot, and I crawled back to Lobo again while the foot remained planted.
+I grabbed on, hanging from the foot as it lifted.
+I struggled to pull myself up to Lobo’s body.
+The foot landed with a crash that knocked me down again.
+I dangled from the edge of the giant’s foot, but I was still hanging on.
+I crawled to Lobo again while the foot remained planted.
 This time I dug my feet into the roots to keep myself ...rooted, I guess.

-"Let him go!" shouted Raffa behind us.
+“Let him go!” shouted Raffa behind us.
 He was now chasing the giant tree, trying to catch up to me and Lobo on the foot.
-"If you hurt him.." he yelled, but the end of his sentenced was replaced by panting as he ran.
+“If you hurt him!” he yelled.

-I grabbed Lobo's arm and pulled, but he wouldn’t budge from the roots entangling him.
+I grabbed Lobo’s arm and pulled hard, but he wouldn’t budge from the roots entangling him.
 I looked him over.
-One of his legs was deep in the roots like mine, except it looked impossible for his foot to ever fit through the hole it was stuck inside of—like a living wood shackle clamped around his ankle.
-As I looked, the tree began another step with the foot we were riding.
-We were lifted off of the ground and I noticed some of the roots shifting with the step.
+One of his legs was deep in the roots like mine, except it looked impossible for his foot to ever fit through the hole it was stuck inside of—a living shackle clamped around his ankle.
+As I looked, the tree took another step.
+We were lifted off of the ground when I noticed the roots shifting with the tree’s movement.
 Maybe they locked around him after his foot fell in.
 Great.
-Right when my magic isn't working.
+Right when my magic isn’t working.

 I pulled my dagger from my hip and reached down into the hole.
-I began sawing at Lobo's wooden shackle, but the tree didn't like that.
+I began sawing at Lobo’s wooden shackle, but the tree didn’t like that.
 It let out a groan like a tree does when it has too much snow on its branches—the sound they make before they snap.
-The tree flexed and stomped its foot hard, slamming my face against a root.
-Blood instantly began pouring from my nose and freshly split lip as I was knocked free of my own leg brace and almost bounced right off of the root clump again.
+The tree flexed and stomped its foot hard, slamming my face against the bark.
+Blood instantly began pouring from my nose and freshly split lip as I was knocked free of my own leg brace.
+It was sheer luck I didn’t fall off of the root clump.

-I heard Tigala somewhere below me yell, "Leave him!
+I heard Tigala yell somewhere nearby, “Leave him!
 He tried to kill you.
 He tried to kill me!
-He'll do it again!"
+He’ll do it again!”

 I crawled up again and continued sawing at the roots.
-I was getting close, but the cutting drew another creaking howl out of the living tree.
-This time, it lifted its leg off of the ground and twisted it back and forth to try and swing me off.
+I was getting close, but the cutting drew another creaking howl from the living tree.
+This time, it lifted its leg off of the ground and twisted it back and forth, hoping to swing me off.
 I held on, wrapping one arm in the tangle of roots.
 Then the foot slammed down once more.
 I was ready for it with my free arm protecting my face.
 It still knocked the wind out of me though.

-I gasped for air as I climbed back one more time.
+I gasped for air as I reached for the root again.
 The cut in the root was deep enough that I thought I could break it.
-I tucked my knife back into the holster on my hip and reached both hands down, grabbing each side of the partially cut root.
-With a heavy tug, there was a pop and the root broke apart.
+I tucked my knife back into the sheathe on my hip and put both of my hands on each side of the partially severed root.
+I tugged hard, straining the joints in my elbows before the root broke apart.
 Lobo’s foot came free.

-I tried once to grab Lobo and get out before the tree could react, but tripping over roots and having gravity change with each footfall made it hard to get a good hold on Lobo’s large torso.
-By the time I broke the root and wrapped an arm around Lobo, the tree kicked its foot forward, launching us into the forest.
+I tried to grab Lobo and get out before the tree could react, but each progressive footfall made it hard to get a good hold on Lobo’s large torso.
+By the time I wrapped an arm around Lobo, the tree kicked its foot forward, launching us into the forest.

-I used one arm to try and spin a few plants together where we were about to land, but it still hurt.
+Thinking fast, I did my best to spin a few plants together where we were about to land, but it still hurt.
 We impacted and bounced and rolled and skidded across the forest floor.
-If I thought everything hurt before, I hadn't even felt pain until now.
+If I thought everything hurt before, I hadn’t even felt pain until now.
 I was gasping for breath, noticing new bruises or cuts I had with each passing second.
 And not because I could see them.
-No, I wasn't even looking for them.
+No, I wasn’t even looking for them.
 I stared up at the canopy of trees and could feel the new pains of my battered body.

 “That was stupid,” said Tigala.
 Her tone was almost motherly.